Australian cricket team in South Africa in 1993–94: First Test

 The first Test was held at Wanderers Stadium in Johannesburg.
 Australian batsman Matthew Hayden made his Test debut, deputising for Mark Taylor who was taken ill on the morning of the match.
-South Africa won the toss and chose to bat first on a "cracked" pitch that the Australian side thought would deteriorate and favour spin bowling towards the end of the match.
+South Africa won the toss and chose to bat first on a "cracked" pitch that the Australian team thought would deteriorate and favour spin bowling towards the end of the match.
 After recovering from 126/6, the hosts scored a "respectable" 251 in their first innings.
 Australia were bowled out for 248 runs in their first innings to leave the match balanced, only South Africa's Jonty Rhodes scoring a half-century in either first innings.

 The South African second innings saw Andrew Hudson, Peter Kirsten and Kepler Wessels all make half-centuries and Hansie Cronje score 122 runs, his second career Test century.
 They declared after scoring a total of 450/9, leaving Australia with a world-record target of 458 runs to win the match with 133 overs remaining.
 Hayden's thumb was broken by South African fast bowler Allan Donald and the Australians were bowled out for a total of 256 runs, despite a last wicket stand which lasted an hour with the threat of rain looming.
 (Note: Rain would have halted play.
 If it had lasted for the remainder of the match or if the ground was too wet to allow play, the match would have ended as a draw.)

 The match included several instances of verbal abuse of South African batsmen by Australian bowlers.
 Fast bowler Merv Hughes was reported to the match referee Donald Carr for continued abuse of a number of batsmen and was fined 10% of his match fee by Carr.
 Hughes responded to taunts by South African spectators by "lunging at the offenders with his bat" in the uncovered player's tunnel and later received a suspended fine of A$4,000 from the Australian Cricket Board (ACB).
 Spin bowler Shane Warne confronted Andrew Hudson after taking his wicket in South Africa's second innings and had to be restrained by wicket-keeper Ian Healy.
 The incident was described as "disgraceful" and "almost unprecedented".
 Writing in Wisden, Jack Bannister was of the opinion that a "worse example of misbehaviour it would be difficult to imagine" and that "rarely on a cricket field has physical violence seemed so close".
 Warne was fined 10% of his match fee and fined A$4,000 by the ACB.
 Border also clashed with South African bowler Brian McMillan during the match and afterwards Brian McMillan entered the Australian dressing room and jokingly asked for Border with a pistol in his hand.